Homeschooling

-There are many reasons for homeschooling, ranging from personal interests to dissatisfaction with the school system.
-Homeschooling is also an option for families living in remote rural areas, those temporarily abroad, those who travel frequently and therefore face the physical impossibility or difficulty of getting their children into school, and those who want to spend more time with their children.
+There are many reasons for homeschooling, ranging from personal interests to dissatisfaction with the school system, either in principle or due to problems they experienced, such as racism in schools.
+Homeschooling is also an option for families living in remote rural areas, those temporarily abroad, those who travel frequently and therefore have difficulty enrolling their children in schools, and those who want to spend more time with their children.
 Health reasons and special needs can also explain why children cannot attend an outside-the-home school regularly and are at least partially homeschooled.

-Critics of homeschooling argue that children may lack adequate socialization and, therefore, incompletely develop healthy social skills.
-Some are also concerned that parents may be unqualified to guide and advise their children or that abusive parents may use homeschooling to isolate their children.
+Critics of homeschooling say that, because some homeschooled children have fewer opportunities to be exposed to their peers, they are less likely to develop healthy social skills.
 Critics also say that a child might not encounter people of other cultures, worldviews, and socioeconomic groups if not enrolled in a school.
+Some are also concerned that some parents are unqualified to teach their children, or that abusive parents may use homeschooling to isolate their children.
 Therefore, these critics believe homeschooling cannot guarantee a comprehensive, neutral education without prescribed educational standards.
-Studies on homeschooled students typically rely on convenience sampling, which may disproportionately sample the highest-achieving homeschoolers.
-Researchers have identified a need for more representative samples in studying homeschooling.

 Terminology

-While "homeschooling" is the term commonly used in the United States and other nations in North America, "home education" is primarily used in the United Kingdom, elsewhere in Europe and many Commonwealth countries.
+While homeschooling is the term commonly used in the United States and other nations in North America, home education is primarily used in the United Kingdom, elsewhere in Europe and in many Commonwealth countries.

+Some families who initially attended a school go through a deschooling process to detach from traditional school habits and prepare for a form of academic learning that requires more personal responsibility.